neoski/minishell/README.md

 # lil-shell
-A shell coded in C.
+A mini valuable shell coded in C.

 Builtins `cd`, `setenv`, `unsetenv`, `env`, `exit`, the pipes '|', the redirections `<`, `>`, `>>`, `<<`, the `;`, `aliases`